fionn/dns-automator/README.md

-# Automatically Managed DNS
+# Managed DNS

-A system to automate the management of DNS A records for an arbitrary number of servers.
+A system to ease the management of DNS A records for an arbitrary number of servers.

 ## Run